luna-negra/sparta_news_group_9/README.md

   - Only logged-in users can perform actions such as logout, modifying user information, and deleting accounts.

-### 2. Product_Post CRUD:
+### 2. News_Articles CRUD:
   - Even non-logged-in users can browse the list of posts.
   - Logged-in users can create posts, browse the list of posts, and edit or delete their own posts.
   - Only the author of a post can edit or delete it.
-  - Posts can be sorted in descending order of interest levels of logged-in users.
+  - Sort the articles by the internally calculated point, derived from the creation date, the number of likes, and the number of comments, in descending order
   - Posts cannot be created if the title, content, or URL fields are left empty.